louayshaat/Incident_response/Lab_Guide.md

 From the Management Console search for Cloud9
 ![Cloud9-search](Cloud9-1.png)

-This will redirect you to the pre-provisioned environments, you will see an environment pre-built called **ideforcli**.
+This will redirect you to the an environment pre-built called  **ideforcli**.
 Click on **Open IDE**

 ![Cloud9-screen](Cloud9-2.png)